StormLight14/pew-pew-io/README.md

 ## What is this?
 A 2D counter-strike clone.

+## How do I play?
+Grab a release from the [releases page](https://github.com/StormLight14/pew-pew-io/releases).
+The game is still in the alpha stage, so don't expect a great experience.

 ## How do I join a server?
 If you are connecting to a server not being hosted on the same device, replace the default `127.0.0.1` with the IP of the server you want to connect to, and change the port (default `9595`) if the server you are connecting to uses a different one.